Call For Papers

 Despite using LLMs or DGMs, authors remain fully responsible for ensuring their submissions' accuracy, originality, and quality.
 We urge authors to maintain the integrity of the academic publishing process and avoid any actions that could be considered scientific misconduct, such as plagiarism and misrepresenting figures.

-If a submission includes LLM-generated text or DGM-generated images, we require the authors to disclose this information to the Program Chairs prior to the reviewing stage.
-If the Program Chairs should have concerns regarding potential scientific misconduct, the submission may be subjected to checks for plagiarism or other violations.
+to disclose this information to the Program Chairs at the moment of submitting the paper, by checking a dedicated box on EasyChair (and providing details on how they used these models).
+If the Program Chairs should have concerns regarding potential scientific misconduct (which includes using such models and not declaring it, even for the allowed situations above listed), the submission may be subjected to checks for plagiarism or other violations.
 Any papers failing to meet these requirements will be desk-rejected, even after the review process.

 Submission and deadlines

-Final version due: TBA
+Final version due: April 28th, 2025

 Final versions of accepted papers will be submitted to Dagstuhl's Leibniz International Proceedings in Informatics (LIPIcs).
 Details about the submission server will be communicated to corresponding authors of accepted papers.